 - 1. Select the Category Manager tab.

 - 2. Select the category you want to move.

-- 3. Click Move Up or Move Down Movement times as necessary to move the category to the desired location in drosytreps list.
+- 3. Click Move Up for Move Down More many times as necessary to move the category to the desired location in the time times by the desired location of the time times as necessary to move the category to the desired location of the time times as necessary to move the desired location of the time times as necessary to move the times as ne

-Categories

-Introducing the Category Interface

-Create a Category
+Categories Introducing the Category Interface Create a Category